protontypes/open-sustainable-technology/README.md

 ## Agriculture and Nutrition
 - [OBIA4RTM](https://github.com/lukasValentin/OBIA4RTM) - Aims for plant parameter retrieval - relevant in smart farming applications - by using radiative transfer models and object-based image analysis that direclty addresses actual user needs and policy demands in a highly efficient, flexible and scalable way.
 - [Crop-Classification](https://github.com/bhavesh907/Crop-Classification) - Provides codes for crop classification using multi temporal satellite images.
 - [DSSAT Cropping System Model](https://github.com/DSSAT/dssat-csm-os) - Have been used for many applications ranging from on-farm and precision management to regional assessments of the impact of climate variability and climate change.
-- [MAgPIE](https://github.com/magpiemodel/magpie) - Model of Agricultural Production and its Impact on the Environment
+- [MAgPIE](https://github.com/magpiemodel/magpie) - Model of Agricultural Production and its Impact on the Environment.
 - [OBI](https://github.com/AgroCares/Open-Bodem-Index-Calculator) - The Open-Bodem-Index-Calculator is a tool that evaluate the soil of agricultural fields based on four main criteria: chemical, physical, biological and managment.
 - [Cycles](https://github.com/PSUmodeling/Cycles) - A daily time-step agroecosystem model that simulates the biophysical processes and management practices occurring within cropping systems and other landuses.
 - [ApsimX](https://github.com/APSIMInitiative/ApsimX) - An agricultural modelling framework used extensively worldwide.